Under what conditions can you claim PTA?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-Patent Term Adjustment (PTA) is designed to compensate patent applicants for delays in the prosecution of their patent applications caused by the U.S. Patent and Trademark Office (PTO).
-The correct answer reflects the conditions under which a patent applicant can claim PTA.
+The claim for Patent Term Adjustment (PTA) is specifically intended to compensate patent applicants for delays caused by the U.S. Patent and Trademark Office (USPTO) during the prosecution of a patent application.
+The correct answer encompasses the appropriate conditions under which PTA can be claimed, which include administrative delays, overall pendency, and delays due to interferences.

 Subscribe